-A number of Governors have children who attend the Norwegian School in London and school fees are charged in accordance with the schools standard charging policy.
+Two Governors have children who attend the Norwegian School in London.
+School fees for those pupils are charged in accordance with the school's standard charging policy.

-During the year one (2019: two) Governor received fees in respect of their services to the Company's aftershool programme.
-S Johnsen received £1,440 (2019: £1,600).
+During the year one (2020: one) Governor received fees in respect of their services to the Company's aftershool programme.
+S Johnsen received £1,330 (2020: £1,440).
 No amounts were unpaid at the year end.